mnot/I-D/proxy-status/draft.md

 * Description: The HTTP Upgrade between the intermediary and the next hop failed.
 * Extra Parameters: None.
 * Recommended HTTP status code: 502

+## Proxy Internal Error

+* Name: proxy_internal_error
+* Description: The intermediary encountered an internal error unrelated to the origin.
+* Extra Parameters:
+  - details: a sh-string containing details about the error condition.
+* Recommended HTTP status code: 500

 # Defining New Proxy Status Types {#register}